francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015-Solutions.md

     // Let's print the brand name number 'count' document.getElementById("demo").innerHTML = cars[count];
     // Every time we click on the button, we add '1' to the variable 'x'.
-    // Here we use the module '%' to create a 'loop'
+    // Here we use the modulus '%' to create a 'loop'
     // Note: we can also use 'cars.length' instead of '5' count = (count + 1) % 5;
   }